MARIEM0123/zero_day/README.md

      - git commit
      - git push
      - uname

+## be sure that :
-     *Reaching these basics objectives is very important to go further.*
+     *Reaching these basics objectives is very important to go further.*_empha